Bartmr/8land/README.md

 - `npm run install:all`
 - Start your project's infrastructure (example: databases, Redis, etc.)
   - `docker-compose -f infrastructure/docker-compose.yml -f infrastructure/docker-compose.dev.yml up`
+- Setup and start the Firebase Emulator Suite
+  - Install the Firebase CLI: `npm install -g firebase-tools`
+  - Login with your Google Account: `firebase login`
+  - Setup the emulators: `firebase init emulators`
+  - Start the emulators: `firebase emulators:start`
 - Seed the development database with sample data by running `NODE_ENV=development npm run seed`
 - Start the server with `npm run start:dev`, or `npm run start:debug` if you want to debug the API in the Chrome Developer Tools
 - To run the web app: